 In the state of Arizona, women are required to have an appointment with the Abortion Provider 24 hours prior to the Abortion procedure or the Abortion pill.
 An Ultrasound will be performed to determine how far along in the pregnancy you are.
 The provider should offer the option to view the ultrasound, and allow you to hear the heartbeat of the baby.
 Hands of Hope offers FREE ultrasounds to confirm a viable pregnancy, and to walk with you through your pregnancy decision.

-Nausea, vomiting, weakness, fever, chills, diarrhea, dizziness, and headache, can all occur when taking the abortion pill.
-Severe side effects include hemorrhage and the need for dilation and curettage (D&C) can occur with both the medical and surgical abortion.
-D&C is a surgical procedure requiring anesthesia, where the cervix is dilated and a metal instrument is used to scrape out the inside of the uterus.
+Nausea, vomiting, weakness, fever, chills, diarrhea, dizziness, headache and severe cramping can all occur when taking the abortion pill.
+Severe side effects such as hemorrhage and the need for dilation and curettage (D&C) is possible.
+D&C is a surgical procedure requiring anesthesia and includes dilation of the cervix and scraping out the inside of the uterus to remove remaining tissue that is causing the heavy bleeding.
 Infection can occur if tissue is left inside the uterus.

 Emergency contraception, also known as Plan B, is a hormone called Levonorgestrel.
 If Plan B is taken within 24 hours after unprotected sex, it decreases the risk of pregnancy by 95%.
 Plan B is not the same as RU – 486 (the abortion pill) so it does not cause an abortion.
 If the fertilized egg has already implanted in the uterus, pregnancy has already occurred and emergency contraception will not be effective.
 Plan B is not as effective as regular birth control pills and is not meant to replace it.